ptahmose/SqliteImgDoc/extlibs/SQLiteCpp/README.md

 #define SQLITE_ENABLE_COLUMN_METADATA
 ```

 ### Continuous Integration

 This project is continuously tested under Ubuntu Linux with the gcc and clang compilers
 using the Travis CI community service with the above CMake building and testing procedure.
 It is also tested in the same way under Windows Server 2012 R2 with Visual Studio 2013 compiler
-using the AppVeyor countinuous integration service.
+using the AppVeyor continuous integration service.

 Detailed results can be seen online:
  - https://travis-ci.org/SRombauts/SQLiteCpp